Edition 2

 # crm_shadow --create test Setting up shadow instance Type Ctrl-D to exit the crm_shadow shell shadow[test]: shadow[test] # crm_shadow --which test

-option.
+--commit option, or discard them using the --delete option.
 Again, be sure to follow the on-screen instructions carefully!

 Example 5.7.
 Use sandbox to make multiple changes all at once, discard them, and verify real configuration is untouched